kanidm/kanidm/book/src/frequently_asked_questions.md

 We would strongly encourage OAuth2 client implementations to implement and support PKCE, as it provides defense in depth to known and exploited authorisation code interception attacks.

+### Why is RSA considered legacy

+While RSA is cryptographically sound, to achieve the same level as securite as ECDSA it requires signatures and keys that are significantly larger.
+This has costs for network transmission and CPU time to verify these signatures.
+At this time (2024) to achieve the same level of security as a 256 bit ECDSA, RSA requires a 3072 bit key.
+Similar a 384 bit ECDSA key requires a 8192 bit RSA for equivalent cryptographic strength, and a 521 bit ECDSA key would likely require a 16884 bit RSA key (or greater).

+This means that going forward more applications will require ECDSA over RSA due to it's increased strength for significantly faster and smaller key sizes.

+Where this has more serious costs is our future desire to add support for Hardware Security Modules.
+Since RSA keys are much larger on these devices it may significantly impact performance of the HSM and may also limit the amount of keys we can store on the device.
+In the case of some HSM models, they do not even support RSA keys up to 8192 bits (but they do support ECDSA 384 and 521).
+An example of this is TPMs, which only support up to 4096 bit RSA keys at this time.

+As a result, we want to "guide" people toward smaller, faster and more secure cryptographic standards like ECDSA.
+We want to encourage application developers to implement ECDSA in their OAuth2 applications as it is likely that limitations of RSA will be hit in the future.

+Generally, it's also positive to encourage applications to review and update their cryptographic implementations over time too.
+Cryptography and security is not stangnant, it requires continual review, assessment and improvement.

 ## Can I change the database backend from SQLite to - name of favourite database here -

 No, it is not possible swap out the SQLite database for any other type of SQL server.